 Once a curve reaches 15º or more in a growing adolescent, we recommend beginning instruction in Schroth protocols to learn how to counteract asymmetric loading and curve progression.
 The goal of this is to unload the spinal joints and allow the spine and trunk to grow more normally.

-• Mobilizations (to keep the spine as flexible as possible)
+- Spinal Mobilizations (to keep the spine as flexible as possible)

 Spinal education is the foundation of our treatment philosophy.
-Our programs are always individually tailored and structured so that adolescents gain complete understanding of their unique curve pattern.
+Our programs are always individually tailored and structured so that adolescents gain a complete understanding of their unique curve pattern.
 A core component repeated throughout the program is ADL training, during which patients learn how to modify habitual scoliotic postures and self-correct to create a more balanced position.
-Not only do patients learn a personalized scoliosis-specific exercise routine, they also learn the hows and whys of their newly modified postures, so that they know how to avoid feeding into their curve(s) when encountering new activities.
+Not only do patients learn a personalized scoliosis-specific exercise routine, but they also learn the hows and whys of their newly modified postures, so that they know how to avoid feeding into their curve(s) when encountering new activities.

 Potential Benefits/Goals of the Schroth Method for Adolescents